Blick ins Buch:

-Jacopo Strada’s Magnum Ac Novum Opus.
+Jacopo Strada’s Magnum Ac Novum Opus

-A Sixteenth-Century Numismatic Corpus
+A Sixteenth-Century Corpus of Ancient Numismatics

 CYRIACUS.
 Studien zur Rezeption der Antike Band 16

 Editor: Berlin-Brandenburgische Akademie der Wissenschaften / Humboldt-Universität zu Berlin, Winckelmann-Gesellschaft Stendal, Winckelmann-Institut der Humboldt-Universität zu Berlin

 From about 1550 onward, the Mantuan antiquary and architect Jacopo Strada (1515–1588) created a thirty-volume corpus for the Augsburg banker and politician Hans Jakob Fugger (1516–1575), depicting coins of the Roman Empire from Gaius Julius Caesar to Charles V: the Magnum ac Novum Opus.
 Now preserved in the Forschungsbibliothek Gotha, it contains almost nine thousand drawings of Roman Imperial coins.
 Strada also created an eleven-volume coin catalogue, A. A. A. NumismatΩn Antiquorum ΔΙΑΣΚΕΥΕ, manuscripts of which are preserved in Vienna and in Prague, which contains coin descriptions that, Strada claimed, complemented the Magnum ac Novum Opus.